Transesterification of Bio-Oils in a Binary Supercritical Mixture of Methanol and Carbon Dioxide: Parametric Effects on Yield and Selectivity

 Biodiesel is an oxygenated fuel created from renewable bio-oils and is usable in unmodified diesel engines.
 The conventional process for biodiesel production proceeds through transesterification of triglycerides using an alcohol, most often methanol, and a small amount of base to catalyze the reaction.
 This work illustrates a novel route for continuous biodiesel production that proceeds non-catalytically in a mixture of carbon dioxide and methanol at elevated temperatures and pressures.
 The process utilizes carbon dioxide's ability to act as a solvent at high pressures and temperatures to reduce the amount of methanol necessary for the transesterification to proceed non-catalytically.
 The experiments were conducted in a 0.1 L Haynes® 282 alloy tubular reactor with a fixed molar ratio of 28:1 methanol to triglyceride and a carbon dioxide flow rate of 3 SLPM.
 The space time varied from 30 seconds to 90 seconds, the reactor pressure from 1500 psig to 4500 psig, and the temperature ranged from 240°C to 320°C.

-A. Gonzales et al., "Transesterification of Bio-Oils in a Binary Supercritical Mixture of Methanol and Carbon Dioxide: Parametric Effects on Yield and Selectivity," 2012 AIChE Annual Meeting, Conference Proceedings, American Institute of Chemical Engineers (AIChE), Jan 2012.
+A. Gonzales et al., "Transesterification of Bio-Oils in a Binary Supercritical Mixture of Methanol and Carbon Dioxide: Parametric Effects on Yield and Selectivity," Proceedings of the 2012 AIChE Annual Meeting (2012, Pittsburgh, PA), American Institute of Chemical Engineers (AIChE), Nov 2011.

 Chemical and Biochemical Engineering